janhavi-1104/Election-Results-Dashboard/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please feel free to open an issue or create a pull request.

-## Contact Us 📧

-If you have any questions, need further assistance or suggestions, please feel free to contact us at [email](mailto:adityakakadeoffice@gmail.com).
-OR
-Reach out to us using the [Contact Form](https://forms.gle/cEcJ9uEiz1XVbsuw8).

 ## Inspirational Quote for Analysts 📊
 > #### "In the world of data, every insight is a stepping stone towards better decisions and greater success." 🌟